MohamedAbdelRazek222/payment-request-oracle-vbcs-application/README.md

 3. Appropriate APIs for invoices and payment requests are exposed and accessible.
 4. User access permissions are in place for both OIC and Fusion.

+## Notes
+- This project is built using Oracle VBCS, and no source code is available for upload due to its cloud-native nature.
+- For more details, visit the Oracle VBCS documentation: [Oracle VBCS Documentation](https://www.oracle.com).

 ## Images